On Rings of Differential Rota-Baxter Operators

 This axiom gives rise to the new relator~$[l]_{\fraka} = \cum (f + \lambda f') \, \der - f + \cum f' + \evl(f) \, \evl$, which yields the rule~$\cum f \der \to \underline{f} - \cum \underline{f}' - \evl(\underline{f}) \, \evl$ upon replacing~$f$ by~$\underline{f}$ and picking~$\cum f \der$ as the leading monomial due to the grading.
 Since the plain Rota-Baxter axiom is implied by the integration-by-parts axiom~\mcite[Lem.~2.3(b)]{GuoRegensburgerRosenkranz2012}, the relator constructed in Item~\ref{it:diffrbop} is also contained in the current relator ideal, hence the corresponding rule is admissible in~$\grb(\ID)$.
 For seeing that this is again a Gr{\"o}bner basis, we refer to the proof of~\mcite[Prop.~13]{RosenkranzRegensburger2008a}.
 The latter assumes that~$\bfk$ is a field and uses a $\bfk$-basis of~$\galg$ but this is only a convenience tuned to the algorithmic treatment.
 As pointed out after~\mcite[Prop.~26]{RosenkranzRegensburgerTecBuchberger2012}, choosing a basis is avoided by factoring out the linear ideal (this happens in the formation of the free operators~$\opra$ in the current setup).
 Note also that here we take~$\Phi = \{ \evl \}$, which means all rules of~\mcite[Table~1]{RosenkranzRegensburger2008a} with characters~$\phi, \psi \in \Phi$ on the right-hand side are absent.\footnote{ The character~$\evl \in \Phi$ is not part of the operator set~$\uo$, and its appearance on the right-hand side is to be understood merely as an abbreviation~$\evl := 1 - \cum \der$.
-Moreover, the corresponding rules with~$\evl$ on the left-hand side are not required in~$E$ since they follow from the other rules.} With this understanding, the above definition of~$\galg[\der, \cum]$ coincides with the one in~\mcite{RosenkranzRegensburger2008a}, which therefore establishes~$\grb(\ID)$ as a Gr{\"o}bner basis. \end{enumerate} The $\bfk$-module decomposition is proved in~\mcite[Prop.~26]{RosenkranzRegensburgerTecBuchberger2012}, where again the assumption made there that~$\bfk$ be a field is not essential.
-Since both~$\galg[\der]$ and~$\galg[\cum]$ are algebras, the decomposition shows that they are indeed subalgebras of~$\galg[\der,\cum]$.
+Moreover, the corresponding rules with~$\evl$ on the left-hand side are not required in~$E$ since they follow from the other rules.} With this understanding, the above definition of~$\galg[\der, \cum]$ coincides with the one in~\mcite{RosenkranzRegensburger2008a}, which therefore establishes~$\grb(\ID)$ as a Gr{\"o}bner basis. \end{enumerate} We prove now the $\bfk$-module decomposition